survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 We also need to tweak `Notes` to use our wrapper component.
-We will simply wrap `Editable` using `Note` and we are good to go.
+We will simply wrap `Editable` using `Note`, and we are good to go.
 We will pass `note` data to the wrapper as we'll need that later when dealing with logic:

 **app/components/Notes.jsx**